Exactly-Once Delivery: The Elusive Guarantee

 Note over Broker,Consumer: Two copies in broker

-Any retry between producer, broker, or consumer can produce duplicates.
-At-least-once is easy.
-Getting exactly-once requires coordination across all three.
+Any retry between producer, broker, or consumer can create duplicates.
+At-least-once is straightforward.
+Exactly-once requires coordinating all three.

 Delivery Semantics